Smartphone camera makers see next opportunity in cars

-YONGIN South Korea (Reuters) - South Korean smartphone camera makers are tapping the surging yet more technologically demanding market for vehicle cameras to dull the impact of slowing growth in global handset sales.
+YONGIN, South Korea, Aug 8 (Reuters) - South Korean smartphone camera makers are tapping the surging yet more technologically demanding market for vehicle cameras to dull the impact of slowing growth in global handset sales.

 High-end cars can carry as many as eight cameras to visually aid parking or trigger emergency brakes.
 That number could reach 12 when cameras replace side-view mirrors, according to Mcnex Co Ltd, a phone camera supplier of Samsung Electronics Co Ltd and Korea’s biggest car camera maker.